coredao-org/CoreDAO-Docs/docs/stake-and-delegate/btc-staking/Redeeming-Guide.md

 #### Conclusion

-By following this guide, you have sucecesfulyl learned how to redeem your staked Bitcoin from the Core blockchain, as well as, how to redeem your rewards earned as CORE token from delegating your staked Bitcoin.
+By following this guide, you have successfully learned how to redeem your staked Bitcoin, as well as, how to redeem your rewards earned as CORE token from delegating your staked Bitcoin.
 We’re happy you’ve chosen to journey into BTCfi with Self-Custodial Bitcoin Staking on Core!